Infiltration and inflow investigation, smoke/dye testing, rehab selection, and emergency bypass logic

 ToolBest useWhat a good answer includes

-Flow monitoringQuantify dry-weather flow, peak wet-weather response, and basin priorityInstall in logical basins, compare rainfall, calibrate sensors
+Flow monitoringQuantify dry-weather flow, peak wet-weather response, and basin priorityPlace meters in logical basins, compare to rainfall, calibrate sensors

-Rain gaugesLink flow peaks to rainfall amount and timingUse local rainfall, not a distant airport only
+Rain gaugesLink flow peaks to rainfall amount and timingUse local rainfall, not just a distant airport

-Smoke testingLocate inflow paths such as roof drains, yard drains, cross connections, defective cleanouts, and leaky lateralsNotify residents, check traps, document where smoke exits
+Smoke testingLocate inflow paths: roof drains, yard drains, cross connections, defective cleanoutsNotify residents, fill traps, document where smoke exits

-Dye testingConfirm a suspected connection or drainage pathAdd dye at source and watch downstream manhole or sewer
+Dye testingConfirm a suspected connection or drainage pathAdd dye at the source, watch the downstream manhole

-CCTVIdentify cracks, offset joints, holes, roots, infiltration, sags, and protruding tapsClean enough to see and code defects consistently
+CCTVFind cracks, offset joints, holes, roots, infiltration, sags, protruding tapsClean enough to see and code defects consistently

-Manhole inspectionFind leaky covers, frame seals, chimney defects, bench/channel damage, and inflow at pick holesInspect during or soon after rainfall when possible
+Manhole inspectionFind leaky covers, frame seals, chimney defects, inflow at pick holesInspect during or soon after rainfall when possible

 Rehab selection logic